ITRS-Group/cordial/tools/geneos/docs/geneos_aes_list.md

 # `geneos aes list`

-List details of the key files referenced by matching instances.
+The `aes list` command lists details of the key files referenced by matching instances.

 If given the `--shared`/`-S` flag then the key files in the shared component directory are listed.
 This can be filtered by host with the `--host`/`-H` and/or by component `TYPE`.

 The default output is human-readable table format.
 You can select CSV or JSON formats using the appropriate flags.

+## Usage

 ```text
 geneos aes list [flags] [TYPE] [NAME...]